majestic53/dmg/tool/utility/dasm/readme.md

 #### Examples

-The following example shows how to launch dmg-dasm with a ROM file:
+The following example shows how to launch dmg-dasm with a rom file:

 ```
 $ ./bin/dmg-dasm -r rom.gb
 ```

-The following example shows how to launch dmg-dasm with a ROM file and output to a specified file:
+The following example shows how to launch dmg-dasm with a rom file and output to a specified file:

 ```
 $ ./bin/dmg-dasm -r rom.gb -o path/to/output/file.s